nwillc/genfuncs/README.md

 # Genfuncs

-Genfuncs implements various functions utilizing Go's Generics to help avoid writing boilerplate code, in particular when working with slices.
+Genfuncs implements various functions utilizing Go's Generics to help avoid writing boilerplate code, in particular when working with slices, maps and ssorting.
 Many of the functions are based on Kotlin's Sequence.
-This package, though usable, is primarily a proof-of-concept since it is likely Go will provide similar at some point soon.
+This package, though very usable, is primarily a proof-of-concept since it is likely Go will provide similar before long.

-Examples are found in examples_test.go files or projects like [gordle](https://github.com/nwillc/gordle).
+Examples are found in `examples_test.go` files or projects like [gordle](https://github.com/nwillc/gordle).

 The code is under the [ISC License](https://github.com/nwillc/genfuncs/blob/master/LICENSE.md).